empriselab/RCareWorld/README.md

 **`test_bathing.py` and `test_dressing.py` are in `RCareWorld/template`**

-Your score will be stored in a JSON file called `spongeScore.json` for bathing and `dressingScore.json` for dressing under `~/.config/unity3d/RCareWorld/RCareWorld/`
+Your score will be stored in a JSON file called `spongeScore.json` for bathing and `dressingScore.json` for dressing under `~/.config/unity3d/RCareWorld/BathingPlayer/` for bathing and `~/.config/unity3d/RCareWorld/DressingPlayer/` for dressing.

 # Submit to EvalAI
 Once you are done with your solutions, submit your code to EvalAI following [this](https://rcareworld.readthedocs.io/en/phy-robo-care/) tutorial.
 Remember, you need to sign up as a team on EvalAI before Sep 8 (11:59pm AOE) to participate.